-Expenses reimbursed to you from your employer are not eligible for the college tuition credit or itemized deduction.
-When figuring your credit or itemized deduction, you must reduce the total of your qualified college tuition expenses by any scholarships or financial aid received or by any refunds of qualified expenses.
+You must also subtract the total of any financial aid received or any refunds of qualified expenses.
 If you have not received a refund, scholarship, or other form of financial aid before you file your tax return, reduce your qualified expenses by the amount that will be received if you can determine this amount.

-If the refund, scholarship, or financial aid is received after you have filed your return, you must file Form IT-201-X, Amended Resident Income Tax Return and Form IT-272 (marked Amended).
+If you receive any refund, scholarship, or financial aid after you have filed your return, you must file Form IT-201-X, Amended Resident Income Tax Return, and Form IT-272 (marked Amended).
 Compute the amount by which your credit or deduction would have been reduced if the refund, scholarship, or financial aid had been received in the year for which you claimed the credit or deduction.